 It makes for a great companion both when practicing and when you are in Serbia.
 It makes use of flashcards and the spaced repetition learning technique that is said to really improve language learning.

-It may not be the top choice if you want a deep understanding of the language but helps you start out with pronunciation and basic grammar like word order.
+It may not be the top choice if you want a deep understanding of the language, but it helps you start out with pronunciation and basic grammar like word order.

 Serbia is an interesting country with stunning nature and warm and welcoming people.
 However, one of the biggest reasons for people not going there is the language barrier.
 If we add Serbian language learning apps, more people would learn the language, and as a result, more people would visit and see how beautiful the country really is and how friendly the locals really are.

 In my opinion, the Serbian language is highly beneficial to learn, as you are able to understand essentially 3 languages in one (Serbian, Croatian, and Bosnian).
 What’s more, understanding a Slavic language opens up opportunities to learn other Slavic languages, like Russian, so I would definitely recommend learning it.

 There are quite a few different apps and websites that work great with helping you to learn Serbian.
 Each one goes about its own way to replace the hole made by the lack of Serbian in Duolingo.
 Ultimately, it is a case of finding which option works best for your case.